zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 4. We noticed that Azure SQL Database does not support all the features we are accustomed to in SQL Server, not that we are using them currently.
 Specifically, we were thinking about Linked Servers, Database Mail, SQL Server Agent Jobs, and Service Broker.
 What are our options for these in Azure?

-5. Moving everything to APIs sounds great but how can we stay on top of our api inventory and manage discoverability, security, lifecycle, and monitoring into the future?
+5. Moving everything to APIs sounds great but how can we stay on top of our API inventory and manage discoverability, security, lifecycle, and monitoring into the future?
+Is there something we could use to easily develop a proof of concept now?

 ### Infographic for common scenarios